pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 go to /var/log/sa and type "sar -f sa\#\#" where \#\# is the day of the month.

-### Zenoss

-Not sure what this gives us.
+### Other Customer monitoring tools, such as zenoss?

+Customer to document plans to use any such monitoring tools.

 ### SynopsysGatherServerSpecs_202007.bash

+TODO: Pete to test and update this script if needed.

+This captures a
-TODO: Pete to test and update this script if needed.This captures a lot of system data including top, cpu, mem, application versions, etc.
+lot of system data including top, cpu, mem, application versions, etc.
 It has several psql queries that need to be modified for your setup.
-The end of the script does latency testing that may need to be configured if there are any partitions you don't wish tested.
+The end of the script does latency testing that may need to be configured if there are any partitions you do not wish tested.

 Synopsys can provide the script:

 TODO:is this is a different script, needs own header, or did the filename change?

-bash
+> bash

-export PGPASSWORD='<PSQL Database Password>'
+> export PGPASSWORD='<PSQL Database Password>'

-./SynopsysMonitorDbActivity_202007.bash >
+TODO: should use ~/.pgpass

-SynopsysMonitorDbActivity_202007.out 2>&1
+> ./SynopsysMonitorDbActivity_202007.bash > SynopsysMonitorDbActivity_202007.out 2>&1

 **Resolving Performance and Networking Issues**
 -----------------------------------------------